roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use volume snapshots created from disks.md

 ## Statically create a volume snapshot \(import an existing snapshot from an ECS instance\)

-The following procedure demonstrates how to import an existing snapshot from an ECS instance to an ACK cluster:
+The following procedure demonstrates how to import an existing snapshot from an ECS instance to an ACK cluster.

 1. Use the following YAML template to create a VolumeSnapshotContent: